Indochina Link Vietnam

 Quarterly Provisional Payments

 Vietnam uses self-assessment for quarterly CIT.
-You estimate taxable income for each quarter and pay accordingly — no assessment notice from the tax authority.
+FDI enterprises estimate taxable income for each quarter and pay accordingly — no assessment notice from the tax authority.
 The total of four quarterly payments must reach at least 80% of the actual annual CIT liability.
-Fall below 80%, and you owe late payment interest on the shortfall at 0.03%/day from each quarter’s original due date.
+Falling below 80% triggers late payment interest on the shortfall at 0.03%/day from each quarter’s original due date.

 The practical risk: overestimating quarterly payments ties up cash.
 Underestimating triggers interest penalties.
 Most FDI companies estimate conservatively in Q1-Q3, then adjust in Q4 once full-year projections solidify.